jasonmp4/jasonmp4/README.md

 - 👋 Hi, I’m @jasonmp4
 - 👀 I’m interested in learning different programing lenguajes and grow as a developer
-- 🌱 I’m currently learning java and phython
+- 🌱 I’m currently learning java and python
 - 📫 How to reach me jasonelmp4@gmail.com

 <!---